CtrlK

 Specificity

-Lists multiple specific concrete actions: 'build web components, pages, artifacts, posters, or applications' with examples including 'websites, landing pages, dashboards, React components, HTML/CSS layouts' and 'styling/beautifying any web UI'.
+Lists multiple specific concrete actions and outputs: 'web components, pages, artifacts, posters, applications' with further examples like 'websites, landing pages, dashboards, React components, HTML/CSS layouts'.
+Also specifies the quality dimension: 'production-grade', 'polished code and UI design', 'avoids generic AI aesthetics'.

 3 / 3